donovangg/portfolio/src/projects/seasonal-anime.md

 4. [Lessons Learned and New Features?](#Lessons-Learned-and-New-Features)

 ## Project Purpose
 With anime being more mainstream than ever, more and more streaming services have been picking certain shows up.
-It's extremely spread about now that it would be nice to have a place to see what is showing that season.
-If there's a link available to the first episode it will take you there.
+Everything is so spread out that it's hard to keep track.
+Ideally I wanted links of every anime but with licensing issues some anime aren't available.
 ## Tech Stack
-NextJS was used to bootstrap it, styled components for styling and the AniList API was used for all the data.
-The AniList API is extremely vast so it was built on GraphQL.
-Which foreshadows what I struggled with.
+React is what I'm familiar with so React is what I used.
+This project was initially just a single page with the current season.
+The project ended up being almost a Netflix clone to be able to make something a little bit more substantial I guess?
+I went and added more things like dynamic routing, before the page just linked to external websites.
+In terms of CSS-IN-JS I decided to keep an open mind.
+I do enjoy having scoped CSS because my CSS skills aren't the best, so having it scoped to each component.

 ## What I struggled with
 Despite using GatsbyJS before using GraphQL was a whole new thing for me.
-People said its way easier but I wasn't sure how to even go about it since I was so used to rest.
-There was definitely a large learning curve but the GraphQL editor definitely did help.
+People said its way easier but I wasn't sure how to even go about it since I was so used to REST.
+There was definitely a learning curve.
+The AniList Graphiql editor and documentation were a large help.
+I definitely saw the light with being able to choose what I want from the API.
+Being able to get to choose what I wanted in the payload instead of recieving everything is extremely here.

 ## Lessons Learned and New Features?
 I'm planning to polish up the site and to add search functionality.
-I definitely want to do this with voice actresses in the future.